Workers’ Compensation in Virginia

-The workers’ compensation system is intended to provide you with the financial compensation you need to pay your bills and support your family after a work injury.
+The Virginia workers’ compensation system is intended to provide you with the financial compensation you need to pay your bills and support your family after a work injury.
 But the claims process can be complex and confusing, and you may be wondering where you can turn for help.
-At Lowell Stanley Injury Lawyers, we have more than 30 years of experience helping injured workers in Virginia, and we’re here to help you get your claim approved.
+At Lowell Stanley Injury Lawyers, we have more than 30 years of experience helping injured workers in Virginia, and our Norfolk, Virginia workers’ compensation attorneys are here to help you get your claim approved.

 Errors or omissions while applying for workers’ compensation benefits can cause your claim to be delayed or denied.
 Our Norfolk workers’ compensation lawyers know you need your benefits fast, and we’re here to assist you through every step of your claim.
 Contact Lowell Stanley and let us build a strong claim for you—just dial (757) 459-CASH or complete our free online form today.

 Injured workers and their families may be eligible for the following types of compensation under the Virginia Workers’ Compensation Act:

 - Wage Replacement

 After seven days of disability, injured workers are eligible for two-thirds of their gross weekly wages.
 These benefits cannot exceed 500 weeks unless a worker is declared totally and permanently disabled.
 Workers who return to work at lower wages than before their injuries may be eligible for benefits paying two-thirds of the difference between their past and current pay.

 Medical treatment expenses related to a work injury or illness are paid as long as medically necessary.

 Workers who suffer from a permanent loss of use of a body part, vision loss, hearing loss, or disfigurement may be compensated until they reach maximum medical improvement—or the point where their medical condition is stable and the full extent of their impairment is understood.

 - Permanent and Total Disability